blawson69/LootGenerator/README.md

 - **[--import](#--import)**

 ## --show
 This command is the meat of the LootGenerator script.
 It generates treasure based on the DMG Treasure tables (plus the Mundane Items) and can be modified by various parameters.
 Each parameter begins with double dashes and uses a colon to separate the command from its contents.
-The `--show` command must follow `!loot`, but the following parameters can be called in any order.
+The `--show` command must follow `!loot`, but the remaining parameters (below) can be called in any order.

 #### --type
 *Mandatory.* There are 2 general types of loot: *Individual* and *Horde*.
 There are also 4 treasure levels based on the Challenge Rating (CR) of the monster(s)/NPC(s) from which the loot is coming: level 1 for CR 0-4, level 2 is CR 5-10, level 3 is CR 11-16, and level 4 is CR 17 and higher.
 The type and level are given together.
 For instance, passing `--type:Indiv1` will generate Individual loot for CR 0-4. `--type:Horde2` will generate Horde loot for CR 5-10, etc.